Complaints Procedure In Full | Curtis Parkinson

 We are committed to providing a high-quality legal service to all our clients.
 We are constantly reviewing our procedures and looking for ways to improve the service we offer to our clients.
 If something goes wrong, or you are not satisfied with the level of service you receive, we need you to tell us about it so that we can work with you to resolve the matter to everyone’s satisfaction and also help us to improve our standards.

-You are entitled to complain, and this can include a complaint about the firm’s bill, and you are entitled to a copy of the firm’s Complaints Handling Procedure upon request.
+You are entitled to complain, this can include a complaint about the firm’s bill.
+You are entitled to a copy of the firm’s Complaints Handling Procedure upon request.

 Asking for a copy of this procedure does not represent a complaint.

-Your complaint must include all issues you wish to bring to the attention of the fee earner and /or Client Relations Partner and by making your complaint you understand and accept that no other matters issues or facts can thereafter be complained of in relation to the same issue.
+Your complaint must be in writing and include all issues you wish to bring to the attention of the fee earner and/or Client Relations Partner and by making your complaint you understand and accept that no other matters issues or facts can thereafter be complained of in relation to the same matter in which we act.

 The Stages Which You Must Follow